 - Commercial led awards will be paid via invoicing.
 It is up to the company to decide if it is appropriate to apply VAT on the invoice.
 If the company decides to apply VAT, then DHSC will pay the invoice and claim back the VAT.
 We recommend that applicants seek advice from VAT experts within their organisation before applying.

 Please note that whilst the applicable percentages will be used to calculate the maximum grant payable, the programme reserves the right to award a grant for less than this maximum where it is considered appropriate.

 Information on different types of organisations

 Higher Education Institutions (HEIs)

 Please see the Programme Specific Information above.
-Programme Grants for Applied Research does not pay FEC.
-Therefore, indirect costs cannot be claimed for HEIs.
-However, Programme Grants and Programme Development Grants will fund 100% of HEI staff costs.
+Programme Grants for Applied Research and Programme Development Grants will fund 80% FEC of both direct and indirect research costs.

 NHS bodies and other providers of NHS services in England

 For applications where the contractor is an NHS body or provider of NHS services in England, up to 100% of direct costs will be paid.